-Financing: Objectives and Timeframe:

-Maintain an inventory of vacant sites that is adequate to accommodate the City's RHNA of 3,813 units (520 very low income, 729 low income, and 709 moderate income).
-Monitor development applications with the available sites table and encourage and facilitate the development of affordable housing on Rocklin's remaining sites designated for medium-high and high-density residential uses.
-Make the inventory of sites available to developers and offer regulatory and/or financial incentives to facilitate the development of housing affordable to lower income households.
+Responsible Agency:City of Rocklin, Economic and Community Development DepartmentFinancing: Objectives and Timeframe:City of Rocklin, Economic and Community Development General FundMaintain an inventory of vacant sites that is adequate to accommodate the City's RHNA of 3,813 units (520 very low income, 729 low income, and 709 moderate income).
+Monitor development applications with the available sites table and encourage and facilitate the development of affordable housing on Rocklin's remaining sites designated for medium-high and highdensity residential uses.
+Make the inventory of sites available to developers and offer regulatory and/or financial incentives to households.